Hoods on 4 Seaters

 by Lorne Goldman

 Many owners of older Morgans complain that the newer hoods fit more tightly and attractively than theirs.
-Admittedly, Steve Simmonds, while he was around, pushed Morgan hood lore further forward than at any time since HFS.
+Admittedly, Steve Simmonds, pushed Morgan hood lore further forward than at any time since HFS.
 Many of his ideas are now part of the current production and there is, to some extent, greater care is taken.
 But the primary difference in looks is caused by materiel wear.
 In a nutshell, they all stretch (and shrink) over time and look less attractive and lumpy as time passes.
-It is difficult to re-tailor what you have as the stretching takes place everywhere on the hood and it is esy to butcher what you have in an effort to make it look more trim.
+It is difficult to re-tailor what you have as the stretching takes place everywhere on the hood and it is easy to butcher what you have in an effort to make it look more trim.

 However, there are tricks.